The Devil and the Dark Water: Plot

 In 1634, investigator Samuel Pipps of the Dutch East India Company is arrested in Batavia.
 Pipps and his sidekick Arent Hayes are set to be transported back to Amsterdam aboard the Saardam.
-Other members of the voyage include governor-general Jan Haan, his wife Sara, his mistress Creesjie, Predikant Sander Kers, and several nobles.
-Arent Hayes is Haan’s nephew.
+Other members of the voyage include governor-general Jan Haan (the uncle of Arent Hayes), his wife Sara, his mistress Creesjie, Predikant Sander Kers, and several nobles.
 Sara plans to leave her abusive husband upon reaching Amsterdam.
-As they are all boarding the ship, a leper prophesies that the ship won’t reach its destination.
+As they are all boarding the ship, a leper prophesies that the ship will not reach its destination.
 The leper then bursts into flames.

 As a child, Arent and his father went into the woods to hunt.
 Arent’s father disappeared and Arent was found with a strange symbol carved into his skin.
 Arent started painting the symbol on villager’s doors.
 This inadvertently sparked a moral panic, leading villagers to beat a man named Old Tom to death.
 Creesjie’s late husband, Pieter, was a witch hunter who believed that a demon called Old Tom was behind the symbol.
 He accused noble families of witchcraft, leading to the downfall of several noble houses and his own personal enrichment.
 In particular, the de Haviland family was attacked by a mob and their manor was burned down.
 Four years prior to the story, Pieter’s corpse was found with the symbol carved into the wall next to his body.